Aks-Dmv/Co-CurricularProjects/README.md

 ### This course has 9 programming assignments which we had to write in MATLAB.
 Each directory has a well written pdf file which explains the background of the problem and what you have to do.
 ### Disclaimer: I am not trying to help students cheat.
-These are just my insights.
+This is just proof that I solved those assignments.

 1. BN Knowledge Engineering
 2. BN Genetic Inheritance